Michael Oliveira

-Michael Oliveira (born April 24, 1990) is a Brazilian professional boxer.
+Michael Oliveira (born April 26, 1990) is a Brazilian professional boxer.

 Professional career

 On September 11, 2009 Oliveira beat Robert Kliewer to win the UNBC Latin middleweight title.

-On June 2, 2012 Oliveria is scheduled to fight former multiple world champion Acelino Freitas.
+On June 2, 2012 Oliveria lost a fight to former multiple world champion Acelino Freitas.

 End of career

 Michael Oliveira was a welcome revelation from Brazilian boxing.
 Despite the defeat for Acelino "Popó" Freitas, it was seen as the future of Brazil.
 But on his way Norberto Gonzalez appeared.
 In 2013, in a duel of 10 rounds, the Brazilian not only knew his second defeat.
 When losing in the unanimous decision, the "Brazilian Rocky" felt bad and with a clot in the brain spent a few days hospitalized.
 The episode ended his career.